Kostas Karamanlis: Political career

 Kostas Karamanlis, a nephew of former Greek President Konstantinos Karamanlis, was born in Athens and studied at University of Athens Law School and at the private Deree College, continuing with postgraduate studies in the Fletcher School of Law and Diplomacy at Tufts University (Boston) in the United States, where he gained a master's degree and a doctorate in political sciences, international relations and diplomatic history.

 Karamanlis served in New Democracy's organisational and ideological sectors from 1974 to 1979 and from 1984 to 1989.
 He is the author of a book, Eleftherios Venizelos and Foreign Relations of Greece, 1928–32, on the Greek politician Eleftherios Venizelos.

 He has also edited and prefaced various historical publications.

 Karamanlis was elected a New Democracy deputy for Thessaloniki in 1989, but in 2004 he was elected for Larissa.
 He was elected party leader in 1997 following New Democracy's defeat in the 1996 election.
 He defeated the ruling Panhellenic Socialist Movement (PASOK) at the 2004 elections.

 He served as one of the Vice Presidents of the European People's Party (EPP) between 1999 and 2006.

 Karamanlis was the first Greek Prime Minister to be born after World War II.
-He married Natasa Pazaïti in 1998; they have two children (a boy and a girl, twins), born on 13 June 2003.
+He married Natasa Pazaïti in 1998 having two children born on 13 June 2003.